 I don't know HOW, but St. Maarten has become an ADDICTION!

 Phil E., Danbury, CT

 Went there for our first time in 1972, and here it is, THIRTY-FIVE years later, and we STILL RETURN!!!
 Started with the purchase of a villa at Mullet Bay, which we sold in 1994, ONE YEAR before Hurricane Louie!!!
 (LUCKY).
 Saint Maarten just gets in your blood!
 Every year we say we will try another island, but we NEVER DO!
 Will return on February 13th for two weeks and we are AS EXCITED AS KIDS!!!
 Why??
 Well---we think it's the people.
 EVERYONE is so nice----how could we NOT return to "our home away from home?"
 Despite the horrible traffic, some crowded beaches (Mullet Bay), and the high cost of air travel in February, the PLEASURE is worth much more than the PAIN!
 As long as there is a Saint Maarten --- we will return.

 One of the best massages I have ever had was in St. Martin by a lady named Maribel.

-Stan from the USAShe came to my timeshare and did a very professional massage.
-Her phone number is 556.7990.
+She came to my timeshare and did a very professional massage.
 I highly recommend her.
 I had a great time in St. Martin doing all the tourist things including Orient Beach and the Sing Along with the band at Lee's Roadside Grill and look forward to returning.